lrthomps/lrthomps.github.io/_posts/2023-07-12-embeddings.md

 The surrogate task doesn’t have to be the task you want the embeddings for; it should however depend on factors/features that are important for your downstream task.
 Eg. for the [chairs dataset](https://www.di.ens.fr/willow/research/seeing3Dchairs/), if your surrogate model classifies the chair orientation, the resulting embeddings would do poorly to predict the chair style.

-Furthermore, if you finetune your general purpose embeddings to a specific task, don’t expect them to still be useful for other tasks, [eg.](https://itnext.io/changes-of-embeddings-during-fine-tuning-c22aa1615921)
+Furthermore, if you finetune your general purpose embeddings to a specific task, don’t expect them to still be useful for other tasks, see [here](https://itnext.io/changes-of-embeddings-during-fine-tuning-c22aa1615921) as an example.

 ### Vectors Properties of Embeddings

 The famous example popularized in the [word2vec paper](https://arxiv.org/abs/1301.3781) (but first appearing in [Linguistic Regularities in Continuous Space Word Representations](https://aclanthology.org/N13-1090/))

-King - Man + Woman = Queen
+<p style="text-align: center;">King - Man + Woman = Queen</p>

 (though apparently, that expression requires [tweaking](https://blog.esciencecenter.nl/king-man-woman-king-9a7fd2935a85)).
 Why would the embeddings lie in a vector space?
 Frankly, the better question is: why wouldn’t they?